 Baked apples made with pecans, brown sugar and dried fruit are cooked in a cinnamon and maple syrup sauce all made in the slow cooker.
 Add this to your list of easy fall desserts.

 Every recipe on earth says to choose a firm apple, like a Granny Smith, for cooking.
-But also like Galas for cooking.
-So that’s what I used here.
-The cored apples take a little lemon juice bath to keep them from browning.
+But use the apples you like best.
+We love Gala apples so that’s what I use for almost all my cooking or baking of apples.

-The baked apple stuffing is made with pecans, sugar, butter, and dried fruit.
-I used dried cherries, but cranberries or raisins would be nice and are easier to find.
-I just happened to have dried cherries on hand.
+Next prepare the baked apple filling.
+The filling is made with pecans, sugar, butter, and dried fruit.
+Use any type of small dried fruit.
+We used dried cherries, but cranberries or raisins would be nice and are easier to find.

 Pour the sauce over the apples and serve.
 These baked apples would be out of this world served with a scoop of homemade vanilla ice cream.